TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Evaluation

-\fakeparagraph{Query performance.} \rfig{eval:micro:latency} shows the performance of the index for statistical range queries of different lengths, i.e., $[0,2^x]$ with $x \in [0..26]$.
+\fakeparagraph{Query Performance.} \rfig{eval:micro:latency} shows the performance of the index for statistical range queries of different lengths, i.e., $[0,2^x]$ with $x \in [0..26]$.
 As the length of queries increases fewer tree levels are traversed, which results in fewer cache fetches and lower computation time, e.g., the index depth of five is observable in \rfig{eval:micro:latency}.
 For plaintext and \oursystem the resulting pattern is similar due to the low cost of additions, while for \oursystem the decryption overhead is visible.
-The strawman encryptions have higher addition costs, which results in the distinct sawtooth pattern due to on-the-fly aggregations within index nodes.

 Queries with non-power-of-k ranges require an index \textit{drill down} on either end of the range.
 This increases the computation time logarithmic, $O(2(k$-$1)log_k(n))$ for a worst-case alignment, and not linear to the $n$ stored chunks.
-Similar to ingest, \oursystem performs statistical queries with a latency close to the plaintext (i.e., only 1.1x) and outperforms the strawman significantly.